Banking and Payment Systems Department

 The Open Market Operations Unit plans and executes open market operations in line with the policy stance of the Bank.
 Their operational contact with money market participants enables them to contribute to the monetary policy formulation process in the Bank as well as contribute to the development of a money market.
 They manage the issue and redemption of the domestic debt of The Gambia.

 Economic Research Department.This Department is made up of the following Units:

 - Money, Credit, and Banking;

 - Balance of Payments;

 - Real Sector and Non-Bank Finance; and

 The Economic Research Department (ERD) is responsible for providing the Bank with the economic analysis necessary to conduct monetary policy.
-Staff of the ERD performs research on developments in the Gambian and international economy and produce the quarterly Bulletins and Annual Reports.
-Staff of the Department also plays a key role in the Bank's relationship with the International Monetary Fund (IMF), West African Monetary Institute (WAMI) and West African Monetary Agency (WAMA).
+Staff of the ERD perform research on developments in the Gambian and international economies and produce the quarterly Bulletins and Annual Reports.
+Staff of the Department also play a key role in the Bank's relationship with the International Monetary Fund (IMF), West African Monetary Institute (WAMI), and West African Monetary Agency (WAMA).
 The Department provides reports for Monetary Policy Committee (MPC) meetings, in addition to conducting special studies for the Governor and the Board.
 The Statistics Unit compiles the monetary and other financial statistics data.